-We have applied our analysis to a very disaggregated data set, covering the period from July 1991 to June 2000.
+We have applied our analysis to a much disaggregated data set, covering the period from July 1991 to June 2000.
 The weights and prices of 460 items defined by the CPI basket have been taken as the sample space for working out a core index.
 The data is on the base of 1990-91 for which the monthly price data for the year 1990-91 was not available.
 Variation in CPI, which consists of a basket of 460 items, is considered a headline inflation rate.
-All core indices have been computed as Lespayeres, Carli type, throughout 20.
-The data source is Federal Bureau of Statistics (FBS).
+All core indices have been computed throughout as Lespayeres, Carli type.16 The data source is Federal Bureau of Statistics (FBS).
 Data seasonality is dealt by quoting a zero price change to an item in any off-season.
+The section includes measurement of core indices by using Exclusion and Limited Influence approach.